NataliaIv90/LegioSoft-vite-project/README.md

 ## Overview

 This project is a React application built with Vite, designed for managing transactions.

+It includes features for:

+- importing transactions from CSV files,
+- filtering transaction data,
+- sorting transaction data,
-It includes features for importing transactions from CSV files, filtering and displaying transaction data, and exporting filtered data back to CSV format.
+- displaying transaction data,
+- exporting filtered data back to CSV format.

 ## Prerequisites